clovis-darrigan/collectiveaccess-sitemaps/README.md

 PHP script generating a sitemap.xml file in Pawtucket's root.
 Extract informations directly from SQL database for Collections, Objects, Places, Occurrences, Entities.

-1. Edit the file to replace "your_database" by the real name of your database, "your_password" by the real password, and 127.0.0.1 by your server.
+1. Edit the file to define parameters for SQL connection.
+You can copy/paste these lines from setup.php file.
    Edit $absolute_path and $URL_root.

 2. Choose your settings for generating the sitemap.xml file.
 Read comments in the file.